trailblazer/trailblazer/README.md

 ![](https://raw.githubusercontent.com/apotonick/trailblazer/master/doc/trb.jpg)

-Please sign up for my upcoming book [Trailblazer - A new architecture for Rails](https://leanpub.com/trailblazer), check out the free sample chapter and [let me know](http://twitter.com/apotonick) what you think!
+Please buy my book [Trailblazer - A new architecture for Rails](https://leanpub.com/trailblazer) and [let me know](http://twitter.com/apotonick) what you think!
+I am still working on the book but keep adding new chapters every other week.
+It will be about 300 pages and we're developing a real, full-blown Rails/Trb application.

 The [demo application](https://github.com/apotonick/gemgem-trbrb) implements what we discuss in the book.